LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-    * Analytics response for page 1
+    * Activity response for page 1

     ```json
     {